 Need More Info About Running a Sweepstakes?

 Do you have more questions about what qualifies as a sweepstakes or what the rules are?
 Would you like to host a sweepstakes at your bar, restaurant, or establishment to promote your video slot machines?
-Give us a call at (847) 704-7612 to learn more about the rules and regulations you must follow.
+Call your marketing representative to learn more about the rules and regulations you must follow.
 Our team can assist you in setting up your own sweepstakes and helping you come up with marketing ideas that will boost traffic to the event.

 Contact us to learn more about how to host a sweepstakes at your establishment.